Why do people really visit websites? In most

 - They save money.
 Reusing existing web layouts is a time-saver.
 Designers will spend less time experimenting with the layout and will focus more on visual hierarchy and other aspects of design that have a direct impact on user experience.

-While each project is unique and requires an individual approach, it’s helpful to be familiar with common layouts.
+While each project is unique and requires an individual approach, it’s helpful to be familiar with what wireframing is and some common site layouts.
 In this article, we’ll take a look at the top website layouts you can find on countless sites today.

 1. Single column